 The Electronics Take Back Coalition‘s goal is to require electronics manufacturers and brands to take full responsibility for the life cycle of their products.

 China Labor Watch collaborates with unions, labor organizations and the media to conduct in-depth assessments of the Chinese factories producing goods for US companies.
 They recently co-run a campaign to protect Apple’s workers from dangerous chemicals.

 Around 2010 I noticed the emergence of an iconography tied to the buzzword monetization.
-Zynga and the Appstore were blowing up and a new parasitical industry began to promise shortcuts to commercial success selling users, proposing bizantine revenue sharing systems, manufactured ratings and other sketchy marketing services.
+Zynga and the Appstore were blowing up and a new parasitical industry began to promise shortcuts to commercial success.
+Their offers involve selling users, proposing bizantine revenue sharing systems, manufacturing ratings and other sketchy marketing services.
 One visual trope was dominating their promotional material: cash.
 Piles of cash.
 Computer and smartphones vomiting Benjamins like possessed ATMs.